ory/hydra/README.md

 1. **Availability:** Hydra uses pub/sub to have the latest data available in memory.
 The in-memory architecture allows for heavy duty workloads.
 2. **Scalability:** Hydra scales effortlessly on every platform you can imagine, including Heroku, Cloud Foundry, Docker, Google Container Engine and many more.
-3. **Integration:** Hydra uses cryptographic tokens for authenticate users and request their consent, no APIs required.
+3. **Integration:** Hydra wraps your existing stack like a blanket and keeps it safe.
+Hydra uses cryptographic tokens for authenticate users and request their consent, no APIs required.
-Therefore, Hydra works with every Identity Provider.
 The deprecated php-3.0 authentication service your intern wrote?
 It works with that too, don't worry.
 We wrote an example with React to show you how this could look like: [React.js Identity Provider Example App](https://github.com/ory-am/hydra-idp-react).
 4. **Security:** Hydra leverages the security first OAuth2 framework **[Fosite](https://github.com/ory-am/fosite)**, encrypts important data at rest, and supports HTTP over TLS (https) out of the box.